 - Licensed Psychologist State of Georgia since 1997

-- USAT Level 2 Endurance Coach, USATriathlon Youth and Junior Certified, former Level 3 USACycling Coaching certification, Road Runners Club of America Coaching certification
+- USAT Level 2 Short Course, Long Course, and Youth & Junior Certified, former Level 3 USACycling Coaching certification, Road Runners Club of America Coaching certification

 - Slowtwitch Certified Coach

-- STGRID(TM) certified and Swim Speed Secrets certified
+- Has worked closely with UGA’s Swimming Associat head coach, Jerry Champer, and is STGRID(TM) certified and Swim Speed Secrets certified

 “I have become both an Ironman and an Ultrarunner with Harvey as my coach.
 He has helped me understand training principles, nutrition, and recovery.
 He has also taken the time to help me balance training with a hectic work and family life..
 His feedback is invaluable and I continue to learn from him.
 Tri Coach Georgia is a team that feels like family and even though I train with Harvey from a long-distance (I live about 8 hours away), he is the perfect mix of ever present, but not overbearing.
 He is an amazing coach!”

 “Here I was from NC going to the tricoachga Augusta 70.3 camp in 2013.
 I met Harvey and rode in his bike group.
 They were the nicest group of people.
 I decided to contact him about coaching and it was nothing but great the whole time.
 Very encouraging and wise!
 My first ironman (Choo 2014) ranks up in the top 3 best things I’ve ever done and my coach and that team was a major reason for the fantastic experience.
 He had me at hello…just kidding…he had me very prepared.
 Thanks again Slayer!”